tearlant/async-chain-demo/README.md

 The elapsed timer is to prove that the UI is still updating while the tasks are running asynchronously.

-Clicking the three buttons will allow the user to play with the functionality of the OPEN/CLOSED mechanism.
+Clicking the Halt buttons will allow the user to play with the functionality of the OPEN/CLOSED mechanism.
 The queue can be in either a "closed" or an "open" state.
 A closed queue can take new tasks, but will not start running until the queue is opened.